 cedars and palms

 Growing up in Montana, I’d spend afternoons that faded into sunsets in any body of water I could throw myself into — lakes, rivers, the local pool.
 You’d think I was born with gills.
-Those waters held me, but still, it felt like there was more.
-It wasn’t until a trip to the ocean at age twenty that I understood what was missing.
-Something so big you couldn’t possibly get to know it all in a lifetime.
+Those waters held me, but something always felt like it was missing.
+When I was twenty, I took my first surf trip and finally understood that it was the ocean all along.
+It’s something so vast you couldn’t possibly get to know it all in a lifetime.
 As foreign as it was, it felt like home.

 The ocean wears different moods depending on when and where you meet it.
-This trip began on Vancouver Island, with its icy waters, ancient trees standing guard on the beach, and bundling up in a sweater after surfing.
-Then to the Island of O’ahu, where the water is warm, palm trees sway in the breeze, and a bikini was the daily uniform.
+This trip began on Vancouver Island, with icy waters, ancient trees standing guard on the beach, and pulling on a sweater after surfing.
+Then to the Island of O’ahu, where the water is warm, palm trees swaying in the breeze, and a bikini was the daily uniform.

 Hours slipped by in the water.
 It wasn’t until it was too dark to see that we knew it was time to return to dry land.

 Haze blanketed the morning, heavy and calming.
 Light filtered through the cathedral of trees, like stained glass.
-It felt like being caught in the forest’s dream.
+It was like being caught in the forest’s dream.

-This photo felt like a small victory.
-I experimented, and it turned out.
+This photo felt like a small victory — an experiment that turned out.
 I carefully balanced my camera on a rock (who needs a tripod), set the timer, and dialed the shutter to 2 seconds.
 Click.
 Crossed my fingers.
-This is the first shot I looked for after I got the film back.
+This is the first frame I looked for after I got the film back.

 There were moments on the island that left me without words.
 Even now, it’s hard to sum up my feelings.
 The way the afternoon sun sparkled on the water, an otter running on the beach, cooking dinner by candlelight, meals shared with friends, stargazing while sipping rosé, the jammy taste of handpicked thimbleberries, slow mornings, bundled up on the beach drinking tea.

 The next stop — Hawaii.
-I traded five mils of neoprene and booties for bare skin and sunscreen.
-I kept checking my flight — it felt a little unreal that I was getting to spend time in these two incredible places back to back.
+I traded a 5mm wetsuit and booties for bare skin and sunscreen.
+I kept checking my flight — it felt a little unreal that I was getting to spend time in these two worlds back to back.

-As long as I’ve known Nirvana, she’s had these flip-flops.
+As long as I’ve known Nirvana, she’s had these flip-flops — these may have even been with her for half her life.
 Every trip, I’d laugh that they were somehow still in one piece.
-These flops reached their final resting place — let’s have a moment for the shoes.
+These flops reached their final resting place.
+Let’s have a moment for the shoes.

 A recent reflection keeps circling in my head.
 I often felt like I needed to ask permission to live my life.
 Why?
 Where does this feeling come from?
 And who the hell am I asking?!
 I think back to moments I’d cram myself to fit into a space.
 Looping doubts, ‘Should I be doing this?
 This caption isn’t funny.
 You’re too sensitive.’
 I hid the fullness of who I was.